Anku5hk/ML-Projects/Get_to_know_Python.md

 The yeild keyword saves state and function values changes over the function's lifetime, so it can be intertupted and resumed whenever inside a program
 The same is not true for return, it removes the function as soon as execution is finished/interupted.
 For longer iteration(larger data) generators are prefered because they are memory efficint(like in torch and tensorflow dataloader objects).
-* Decorators: Functions decorated get called before the underlying function. eg @function_name before def my_fucntion() will execute function_name then my_function() on call of my_function.
+* Decorators: Functions decorated get called before the underlying function. eg @function_name before def my_function() will execute function_name then my_function() on call of my_function.

 ### Regex in python(Work in Progress)